-2.8 Fees and expenses
+2.5 Fees and expenses

-Management fee 0.98% p.a.
-Section 9 Establishment fee \$0 Section 9 Redemption fee \$500 for the Bitcoin Delivery Method.
-Section 9 Buy/Sell spread 0.2% (not applicable for the Bitcoin Delivery Method).
+Management fee 0.50% p.a.
+Section 9 Establishment fee \$0 Section 9 Redemption fee AUD\$500 for the Bitcoin Delivery Method.
+Section 9 Buy/Sell spread 0.2% (not applicable for in specie Applications or the Bitcoin Delivery Method).
 Section 9 Wholesale clients Holders who are wholesale clients (as defined in the Corporations Act) may negotiate differential fee arrangements based on individual negotiations with the Responsible Entity.
 Section 9